 Occasionally, victims of crime wish to discuss a crime or other incident but do not want to give their name and/or do not want to pursue action through the criminal justice or university judicial systems.
 A victim can confidentially discuss a crime or incident with a mental health clinician on campus.
-University "mental health clinicians", when acting as such. are not considered to be campus а security authority and are not required to report crimes for inclusion into the annual disclosure of crime statistics.
+University "mental health clinicians", when such, not considered be are to security authority and are not required to report crimes for inclusion into the annual disclosure of crime statistics.
 A Professional Counselor is a person whose official responsibilities include providing mental health counseling to members of the institution's community and who is functioning within the scope of his or her license or certification.
 At this time, UCCS does not employ pastoral counselors.
 A pastoral counselor is a person who is associated with a religious order or denomination, is recognized by that religious order or denomination as someone who provides confidential counseling, and is functioning within the scope of that recognition as a pastoral counselor.